-How can we teach valued behaviour?
+How can we teach pro-social behaviour?

 We recognise that all behaviour is a form of communication.
-We understand that when children are finding it difficult to maintain valued behaviours there is a reason for this and therefore plan strategies to try and identify and support these.
+We understand that when children are finding it difficult to maintain pro-social behaviours there is a reason for this and therefore plan strategies to try and identify and support these.

-Valued behaviour is positive, helpful, and values social acceptance.
-As a school we aim to teach, model and celebrate valued behaviour.
+Pro-social behaviour is positive, helpful, and values social acceptance.
+As a school we aim to teach, model and celebrate pro-social behaviour.
 This is taught discretely in our PSHE curriculum and is reinforced in all curriculum areas and throughout the school day.